-New Brunswick’s pre-eminent 19th-century photographer, George Thomas Taylor showed keen interest in things scientific, apparently from the time of his youth.
-This, in combination with his artistic proclivities, was to ensure a significant achievement in his chosen profession.
-He received his first training in the 1850s in the Fredericton studio of David Lawrence, an itinerant daguerreotypist.
-Family tradition also relates that he acquired some artistic training from a Mrs Cooksley, the wife of an officer in the 22nd Foot who was garrisoned in Fredericton in the late 1860s.
-He realized his first photographic success while using the collodion or wet-plate process which he had learned during his apprenticeship.
-He was to switch to the less technically demanding gelatine dry plates when they became commercially available in the 1880s.
-With the assistance of his carpenter father, Taylor built his early equipment, and he would continue to use home-made cameras throughout his career.
+As New Brunswick’s leading 19th-century photographer, Taylor displayed a strong interest in scientific matters from an early age.
+This, combined with his artistic inclinations, would contribute significantly to his professional success.
+He first trained in the 1850s under itinerant daguerreotypist David Lawrence at his Fredericton studio.
+According to family tradition, Taylor also received artistic instruction from Mrs. Cooksley, the wife of an officer in the 22nd Foot stationed in Fredericton in the late 1860s.
+Taylor achieved his initial photographic accomplishments using the collodion or wet-plate process he learned during his apprenticeship.
+He later transitioned to the less complicated gelatine dry plates when they became commercially available in the 1880s.
+With his father’s help, Taylor constructed his early equipment and continued to use homemade cameras throughout his career.

-Taylor’s talents were recognized early.
-In 1863 he was commissioned by Arthur Hamilton Gordon, New Brunswick’s last colonial lieutenant governor, to document various provincial locations.
-Taylor’s reputation was established by Gordon’s open letter of introduction which afforded him, as well as the relatively new photographic process, some measure of credibility.
-Throughout his career, Taylor maintained a close relationship with the Maliseet of the Saint John River valley, such as Gabriel Acquin, and made use of their skills and detailed knowledge of the region to gain access to the difficult terrain.
+Taylor’s talents were recognized early on.
+In 1863, Arthur Hamilton Gordon, New Brunswick’s last colonial lieutenant governor, commissioned him to document various provincial locations.
+Taylor’s credibility, as well as the relatively new photographic process, was bolstered by Gordon’s letter of introduction.
+Taylor maintained a close relationship with the Maliseet people of the Saint John River valley, such as Gabriel Acquin, throughout his career, leveraging their skills and knowledge of the region to navigate challenging terrain.

-George Taylor was, however, plagued by the financial problems that faced most 19th-century photographers.
-At the time of the 1871 census (where he is listed as a Universalist in religion) he, his wife, and two young daughters were living with his widowed father in the family homestead.
-More than once in the difficult years of the early 1870s, Taylor advertised the sale of his negatives.
-Some were purchased and images sold under other publishers’ names.
-His work became more widely known through the use of his images in the Canadian Illustrated News (Montreal) during the same period.
-Studio portraiture does not appear to have played a major role in his career, for it constitutes a small percentage of his extant work.
-An excursion in 1906 to the head of the Tobique River is generally considered his final photographic undertaking.
+Despite his talent, George Taylor faced financial difficulties like many 19th-century photographers.
+During the 1871 census, he, his wife, and two young daughters lived with his widowed father in their family home.
+In the early 1870s, Taylor advertised the sale of his negatives several times, and some were bought and sold under other publishers’ names.
+His work gained wider recognition through the Canadian Illustrated News (Montreal).
+Studio portraiture was not a significant part of his career, as evidenced by the small percentage of his surviving work.
+His last photographic venture is generally considered to be a 1906 trip to the head of the Tobique River.

-Near the close of the century Taylor began to concentrate his efforts on the production of paintings.
-These works, which usually commemorate activities associated with 19th-century New Brunswick woodlands, are characterized by the attention paid to detail, the disregard for linear or aerial perspective, and an anatomical awkwardness in the figures.
-Although Taylor himself probably regarded painting as a higher form of art, it is his photography that affirms his artistic capabilities.
-His keen sense of composition and technical proficiency combined to document his subjects with clarity, sensitivity, and thoroughness.
-Whether focused on landscape, architecture, or the intimate moments of a family picnic, the precision of his vision and the finesse of his abilities united to create a masterful insight into the character of late-19th-century New Brunswick.
+As the century drew to a close, Taylor began to focus on painting.
+His paintings, typically depicting 19th-century New Brunswick woodland activities, are characterized by attention to detail, disregard for linear or aerial perspective, and anatomical awkwardness in the figures.
+Although Taylor may have viewed painting as a higher form of art, it is his photography that truly showcases his artistic prowess.
+His exceptional sense of composition and technical expertise combined to capture his subjects with precision, sensitivity, and thoroughness.
+Taylor’s work, whether centered on landscape, architecture, or intimate family gatherings, masterfully illuminates the essence of late-19th-century New Brunswick.